 The types of treatments available for shoulder pain are based on the cause of this pain and the severity of it.
 For example, fractures might require surgery to repair the affected bone or bones, while bursitis and other inflammatory conditions typically respond well to limited activity, over-the-counter pain medications, and physical therapy.

 Treating Shoulder Pain with Chiropractics

 When you have shoulder pain that does not improve with medication and other forms of treatment, keep in mind that chiropractic care offers another option for pain relief.
 Chiropractics involves manipulating the spine in order to readjust it and bring it into proper alignment again.
 When you have shoulder pain, your symptoms can be associated with misaligned or damaged spinal discs in the upper part of your spine.
 Putting these discs into the right alignment can ease tension and pressure on the damaged discs and alleviate shoulder pain.
 The proper alignment also makes it easy for healing properties, such as nutrients and oxygen, to reach the affected discs.

-Health First Injury & Pain Centers provides effective shoulder pain relief in the Dallas-Fort Worth area through the use of chiropractics.
+We provide effective shoulder pain relief in the Dallas-Fort Worth area through the use of chiropractics.
 Our chiropractic doctors can determine the best treatment plan for your shoulder pain.
 This might include a combination of chiropractic adjustments for your spine, as well as physical therapy and nutritional counseling.
 Physical therapy makes your shoulder muscles stronger and improves their range of motion, while nutritional counseling gives you the education you need to eat healthy and maintain the right weight to lower your risk of having shoulder pain again.